tytydraco/yessleep/out/The_Things_I_Learned_While_Stuck_in_a_Time_Loop.md

 I tested the boundaries of the loop.
 I pulled all-nighters to see if staying awake would let the day progress.
 It didn’t.
 As soon as 7:15 a.m. hit, I’d blink and wake up in bed.
 Still, I made the most of it.
 Sometimes I’d watch the sunrise just for the hell of it.

 I played with influence.
 Tried saying the right combination of things to the right people.
 I made it as far as a meeting with the Secretary of the Prime Minister and Cabinet.
-That took—I don’t know—thousands of loops?
+That took, I don’t know, thousands of loops?
 I delivered rehearsed speeches, memorised policy briefs, and rehearsed my charisma like it was a performance.
 But it never changed anything.
 At the end of the day, reset.